 You can, however, take steps to lessen the symptoms.

 - Drink enough fluids.
-If you or a loved one has RSV, it’s important to drink enough fluids to prevent dehydration (loss of body fluids).
+If you or a loved one has RSV, it’s essential to drink enough fluids to prevent dehydration (loss of body fluids).

 Below are steps to take to help prevent the spread of RSV.
 These steps are really important if you have cold-like symptoms.